How To Soothe Your Dog’s Itchy Skin

 Give them a daily food supplement

 Get ahead of the itchiness by adding a small amount of our Hemp Seed Oil for dogs to your pup’s dinner.
 When added to your dog’s daily diet, our hemp oil for dogs works to reduce inflammation associated with common skin conditions and helps prevent common skin problems from occurring.

 Use a topical treatment

-For particularly nasty bouts of itchiness, you can also apply our Hemp Seed Oil for dogs directly to the site of the itching or try our new Hemp Seed Oil/Shampoo Blend.
-Always apply to a small amount to a test area on your dog and leave for 60 minutes before applying more generously.
+For particularly nasty bouts of itchiness, you can also apply our Hemp Seed Oil for dogs directly to the site of the itching, or try our new Hemp Seed Oil/Shampoo Blend.
+Always apply a small amount to a test area on your dog and leave for 60 minutes before applying more generously.

 Wash them with a natural dog shampoo

 Finding the right pet shampoo and conditioner for your dog’s skin is crucial.
 The Houndztooth grooming range is made with goat milk which has been used for hundreds of years to treat skin conditions such as eczema and psoriasis.
 We love our new Hemp Shampoo, which combines our Australian hemp seed oil and goat milk to provide an intensive conditioning shampoo (similar to using a conditioning treatment in your own hair).
 With regular washes, we recommend switching between our Hemp Shampoo and Stella’s Blend No.2 Dog Shampoo, a blend formulated with Manuka Honey essential oil.
 This combination will help to manage problem prone skin.
 Specific natural ingredients help traget redness and heal congested or inflamed skin and eczema.